mfclabber/russian-food-recognition/README.md

 ## Dataset

-The [dataset](https://huggingface.co/datasets/mllab/alfafood) used for training consists of a variety of images representing different Russian dishes.
+The dataset on [HF](https://huggingface.co/datasets/mllab/alfafood) and on [Kaggle](https://www.kaggle.com/datasets/mfclabber/alfafood) in compressed image format used for training consists of a variety of images representing different Russian dishes.
 Each image is annotated with bounding boxes and labels corresponding to the food items present.

 <!-- ## Training